 As part of our recent revenue growth, we have been experiencing increased merchandise costs.
 This increase has been primarily due to our increased investment in merchandise to the levels needed to support our growing wearer base.
 During fiscal 2009 and early fiscal 2010, our results of operations benefited from our utilization of used garments that our customers returned to us as a result of reductions in their workforces.
 Since fiscal 2010, we have put significantly more new garments into service to meet the day-to-day needs of our existing wearer base.
 In addition, increased new account sales, including some larger national accounts, have also required us to make a large initial investment in merchandise.
 The increased merchandise cost is also the result of strong growth in our flame resistant and high visibility product lines.
 This growth is the result of increased oil and natural gas exploration as well as tighter regulations that have caused uniform wearers in a number of industries to convert to these more protective garments.
 In addition to a higher number of new garments being placed in service to support our customer base, we have also been impacted by higher fabric prices in our overall merchandise costs.
-We expect the increase in merchandise costs to continue throughout fiscal 2012, which will have a negative effect on our margins throughout this period.
+Throughout fiscal 2012, we expect merchandise costs will continue to have a negative effect on our margins compared to the prior year.

 The price of fuel and energy needed to run our vehicles and equipment is unpredictable and fluctuates based on events outside our control, including geopolitical developments, supply and demand for oil and gas, actions by OPEC and other oil and gas producers, war and unrest in oil producing countries, regional production patterns, limits on refining capacities, natural disasters and environmental concerns.
-As discussed below, the recent increases in fuel costs have had a negative impact on our delivery and production costs.
-Further increases in fuel costs could impact our results going forward.
+Future increases in fuel costs could have a negative impact on our delivery and production costs going forward.